abrarjahin/webrtc-group-chat-example/README.md

 ### Node.js signaling server
 You'll need to install `node.js` as well as the `express` and `socket.io` libraries:
 ```
-npm install -g socket.io express
+npm install
 ```

 Then simply run the signaling server:
 ```
-node signaling-server.js
+node ./signaling-server.js
 ```

 ### Web server
-You'll also probably want to host `client.html` on a web server somewhere.
-You'll need to edit `client.html` and change `YOURSERVERNAMEHERE` to be the hostname or IP of the signaling server.
+You'll also probably want to host `newclient.html` on a web server somewhere.
+You'll need to edit `newclient.html` and change `YOURSERVERNAMEHERE` to be the hostname or IP of the signaling server.

 Note: you can also simply open the file locally instead of using a web server,